neubot/neubot/doc/faq.md

 --------------------------------------

 The *raw* test performs a raw 10-second TCP download to estimate the download goodput.
+It is called *raw* because it directly uses TCP and it does not emulate any protocol.
 During the download, this test also collects statistics about the TCP sender by using Web100
 (see `http://www.web100.org`), which is installed on all Measurement Lab servers.